Residential Subdivision Performance Tool

 Client: Common Ground

 Urban designers will, generally, be able to tell whether a design is good or bad.
 But ask them ‘how’ good, and you’ll get a hundred different answers.
-A ‘I don’t know what’s Art, but I know what I like’ sort of thing.
+An ‘I don’t know what’s Art, but I know what I like’ sort of thing.
 The RSP tool aims to knock that kind of vaguery on the head.
-Using the results from solid urban design research, it can ‘measure’ design quality at the subdivision level.
+Using solid, reputable urban design research, it ‘measures’ design quality at the subdivision level.

 Read More